AdKats/AdKats/README.md

         Number of minutes that the round will last before the current winning team wins (Will only work correctly in conquest/domination at the moment).
     </li>
 </ul>
 <h3>A18.
-Internal Hacker-Checker Settings:</h3>
+Internal AntiCheat Settings:</h3>
 <ul>
     <li><b>'Use LIVE Anti Cheat System'</b> -
-        The LIVE anti-cheak system looks at active statistics and between round statistics to bolster the abilities of the anti-cheat script.
+        The LIVE AntiCheat system looks at active statistics and between round statistics to bolster the abilities of the AntiCheat script.
 The only downside to this is that it issues more requests to battlelog.
     </li>
-    <li><b>'HackerChecker: DPS Checker: Ban Message'</b> -
+    <li><b>'AntiCheat: DPS Checker: Ban Message'</b> -
         Message prefix to use when banning for damage mod.
     </li>
-    <li><b>'HackerChecker: HSK Checker: Enable'</b> -
+    <li><b>'AntiCheat: HSK Checker: Enable'</b> -
-        Whether the Aimbot portion of the hacker-checker is enabled.
+        Whether the Aimbot portion of the AntiCheat system is enabled.
     </li>
-    <li><b>'HackerChecker: HSK Checker: Trigger Level'</b> -
+    <li><b>'AntiCheat: HSK Checker: Trigger Level'</b> -
         The headshot/kill ratio for automatic weapons that will trigger a ban.
 100 kills minimum to trigger.
         After 3 months of testing, we suggest setting between 50 and 70 depending on the severity you want to enforce.
-        You will get some false positives down near 50 but will catch many more aimbotters, setting near 70 will not result in false positives but also wont catch as many bots.
+        You will get some false positives down near 50 but will catch many more aimbotters, setting near 70 will not result in false positives but also won't catch as many bots.
     </li>
-    <li><b>'HackerChecker: HSK Checker: Ban Message'</b> -
+    <li><b>'AntiCheat: HSK Checker: Ban Message'</b> -
         Message prefix to use when banning for high HSK.
     </li>
-    <li><b>'HackerChecker: KPM Checker: Enable'</b> -
+    <li><b>'AntiCheat: KPM Checker: Enable'</b> -
-        Whether the KPM portion of the hacker-checker is enabled.
+        Whether the KPM portion of the AntiCheat system is enabled.
     </li>
-    <li><b>'HackerChecker: KPM Checker: Trigger Level'</b> -
+    <li><b>'AntiCheat: KPM Checker: Trigger Level'</b> -
         Kills-per-minute with any included weapon that will trigger the ban.
     </li>
-    <li><b>'HackerChecker: KPM Checker: Ban Message'</b> -
+    <li><b>'AntiCheat: KPM Checker: Ban Message'</b> -
         Message prefix to use when banning for high KPM.
     </li>
 </ul>